EmDash00/ANCB-docs/source/index.rst

 Welcome to ANCB's documentation!
 ================================================================

-Efficient, fast, and powerful NumPy compatible circular buffers for use in data processing, especially real-time data processing.
+Another Numpy Circular Buffer is an efficient, fast, and powerful NumPy compatible circular buffers for use in data processing, especially real-time data processing.

 Installation
 ------------